FREQUENTLY ASKED QUESTIONS:

 Is there a requirement for a course assessment or test and, if so, what is that requirement?

-Yes, every course must have an assessment that is at least 10 questions in length.
+Every self-study and on demand course must have an assessment.
 There is also a requirement that IARs pass assessments with a score of at least 70% within no more than three attempts.
+Find more information about assessment requirements in the Program Handbook.

 How can someone become a continuing education provider?